-The only reason could be that Mt Kilimanjaro is an old volcano and you find a lot of gemstones in the lava streams. and he saw some shiny stone on the ground.
+The only reason could be that Mt Kilimanjaro is an old volcano and you find a lot of gemstones in the lava streams. and he saw some shiny stones on the ground.
 He thought that the stone was too soft to be a sapphire, although it had more or less the color of a sapphire.
 Later experts categorized his stone as a variety of Zoisite, a gemstone.

 Since this is the only place in the world where you can find this gemstone, miners have to mine deeper and deeper to find more of this precious stone.
 Nowadays the mines are about 800 meters deep.
 The mining and the selling of tanzanite are regulated by the Tanzanian government.
-Just to protect the life of the Masai, the tribes that live there, and to keep the project ethical and sustainable.
+Just to protect the life of the Masai, and the tribes that live there, and to keep the project ethical and sustainable.

 This beautiful and rare gemstone has an intriguing color.
 When the stone is not polished it has a red to brown color and it has to contain some traces of Vanadium to be tanzanite.
 You have to heat the gemstone for at least 30 minutes at 600˚C to get that special blue color.
 The more vibrant and deeper the color, the more expensive the gem.

-A gemstone with a lot of sites
+A gemstone with a lot of possibilities

 The lady gives me a closer look and shows me some other tanzanite jewelry.
 And there is something funny about this gemstone.
 When I look at the top of the stone it is the most bluish gemstone in the world.
-But when you look at another angle the color changes to violet, purple and reddish.
+But when you look at another angle the color changes to violet, purple, and reddish.
 Very strange and very beautiful: this is called pleochroism.

-Finally, the most important question is ‘what is the price of these earrings?’.
+Finally, the most important question is ‘What is the price of these earrings?’.
 I keep my breath and after she tells me that -unlike most tanzanite gemstones- these tanzanites set in the earrings have a natural color, and are not heated.
 That happens a lot in order to intensify the blue color, but the disadvantage is that the effect of the pleochroism fades a bit.
 OK, lady, just tell me the price of these jewels…

 The gemstone Tanzanite is a bit expensive

-With a big smile, she says that the price was $16.000.
+With a big smile, she said that the price was $16.000.
 I know I have expensive taste, but this is a bit much.
 To say the least.
 She sees my reaction and smiles a bit arrogant as if she wants to say ‘I know this is too expensive’.
 Grrr.
 But she as a well-trained businesswoman shows me the heated tanzanite jewelry.
-They are about 80% cheaper, and the gemstones look a bit like the tanzanite, like the blue topaz, the aquamarine, or the even more expensive sapphire.
+They are about 80% cheaper, and the gemstones look a bit like tanzanite, like the blue topaz, the aquamarine, or the even more expensive sapphire.

 Most of the prices of gemstones are related to the rareness of the gem.
 It is said that tanzanite is 1000 times rarer than diamond.
-It is found only on 12 square miles and nowhere else in the world, although it is sitting there to be discovered already millions of years.
+It is found only on 12 square miles and nowhere else in the world, although it has been sitting there to be discovered already millions of years.
 This rare gem originates from the same tectonic lift-up that created the Great Rift Valley and Mount Kilimanjaro.

 Then the hardness of the Tanzanite is ‘only’ 6.5 on the scale of Moh (compared with diamond, which is 10 on Moh’s scale).
 There is a great risk that pieces of this exceptional beautiful blue gemstone are accidentally destroyed.
 And if you know that the gemstone is formed by a unique geological occurrence, so unique that a repeat is not likely to happen (chance of 1 to 1.000.000), you know that the only mine will be exhausted soon.

-This is the end of my tanzanite dream.
+This is the end of my Tanzanite dream.
 And still, I think that maybe one day… I buy or get those most bluish gemstones in the world in the most beautiful earrings you find.
 I keep on dreaming.

 The largest one in the world